Jersey: Vigil for victims of two tragedies

 - Published

-People in Jersey will attend a vigil to pay respect to victims of two fatal tragedies which took place within two days of each other.
+People in Jersey will attend a vigil to pay respect to victims of two fatal tragedies that took place within two days of each other.

 Seven people have been confirmed dead after an explosion that destroyed a block of flats on Saturday in St Helier, with another two feared dead.